zotonic/zotonic/doc/manuals/modules/index.rst

 internal Zotonic events.
 Good examples are the modules extending the :ref:`mod_admin`.

+A module is a directory containing the module's Erlang code, :ref:`controllers <manual-templates>`, :ref:`controllers
+<manual-controllers>`, :ref:`dispatch rules <manual-dispatch>` and
-A module is a gen_server with accompanying templates, :ref:`controllers`, :ref:`dispatch` and more, all contained in a single module directory tree.
+more, all contained in a single module directory tree.

 .. toctree::
    :maxdepth: 2

    structure
    gen_server
+   dependencies
    versioning

 .. seealso:: listing of all :ref:`ref-modules`.